 The island is the star of this room.
 We designed it to look like a piece of furniture with its stained wood, ornate “legs”, lattice doors, and even vintage-inspired furniture pulls.

-But it’s not only the star for looks…it contains most of our counter space and has a ton of storage!
-We put shallow cabinets on the front side in the bar stool inset.
+But it’s not only the star for looks.
+It contains most of our counter space and has a ton of storage.
+We put shallow cabinets on the front side of the bar stool inset.
 No space was left behind.
-It also has the pull out trash cabinet and deep pot drawers that I’ve always wanted!

 It was also designed so that barstools could be mostly pushed up under in the inset since this is a big gathering place when we entertain and to keep the walkway clear.
-Each end also gives me a place to display some accessories…yay!!
+Each end also gives me a place to display some accessories – yipee!

 We added a pantry using the mystery storage space from the dining room.
-I will share pictures of the pantry in a later post (as soon as I get it straightened up enough to be photo ready).
-But you can see what we did with the opening in the dining room in our living room/dining room makeover.
+I’ll share pictures of the pantry in a later post (as soon as I get it straightened up enough to be photo ready).
+But you can see what we did with the awkward opening in the dining room in our living room/dining room makeover.

 We added a set of cabinets alongside the pantry doors and located the microwave and a second oven here.

 Again, no space was left behind here either.
-We made a shallow cabinet on the side using empty wall space beside the oven that is perfect to hold spices.
+We made a shallow cabinet on the side using empty wall space beside the oven that’s perfect to hold spices.

 Our faucets are vintage-inspired as well, and the main sink faucet has the modern convenience of the pull out sprayer.

 I highly recommend a granite composite sink if you are ever debating sink material.
 Y’all, this sink is so user friendly!
 It is never scratched, chipped, spotted, or noisy.
-We did the 60/40 split with the low separator so I can fill the whole thing when needed or use the smaller half to air dry dishes like I usually do.
-I passed on a farm sink (as pretty as they are) because I can’t stand to leave my dishes on the counter to dry.
-I’m a tad OCD about clutter on the counters.
+We did the 60/40 split with the low separator so I can fill the whole thing when needed or use the smaller half to air dry dishes.
+I passed on a farm sink as pretty as they are, because I can’t stand to leave my dishes on the counter to dry (I’m a tad OCD about clutter on the counters).

 And it may seem like a small thing, but one of my kitchen wish list items before we moved was a window over the sink, so it definitely stayed!